Tingram71/Online_sports_retailer/README.md

-## Analytics project in python to analyse Sales for an online sports retailer
+## Analytics project in SQL for an online sports retailer

+#### Examining sales data, customer behaviour patterns, site traffic and KPI metrics using SQL in Jupyter notebook.